Key takeaways:

 1. Host Line

 Wedding invitation wording starts with a host line.
-Traditionally the bride’s parents are hosting, and so their names come first.
+Traditionally, the bride’s parents host, and so their names come first.
 But no matter who’s paying for the wedding, listing the names of both sets of parents is acceptable (and gracious).
-If the couple and their parents are contributing, you can opt for something like, “Together with their parents” or “Together with their families.”
+If the couple and their parents are contributing, you can opt for something like “Together with their parents” or “Together with their families.”

 A common way to honor a deceased parent is alongside one of the couple’s names.
 Here’s an example: “Lauren Martinez, daughter of Marta Martinez,” or “Lauren Martinez, daughter of Robert Martinez and the late Marta Martinez.”